redmondmj/UbuntuiSCSITarget/README.md

 # UbuntuiSCSITarget
-future home of an Ubunti iSCSI target bash script.
+Future home of an Ubuntu iSCSI target bash script.
+For now... documentation on a manual installation and configuration.

 # Ubuntu iSCSI Target documentation